MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-data-types.md

 >

 #### Trailing spaces
-When working with data that contains leading or trailing spaces, it is a good idea to use the [Text.Trim](../../powerquery-m/text-trim) function to remove the spaces at the beginning or end of the text to avoid confusion as the Power BI engine will automatically trim of any trailing spaces, but not leading spaces.
-As a result, you might fail to create a relationship because duplicate values are detected or visuals might return unexpected results.
+When working with data that contains leading or trailing spaces, you should use the [Text.Trim](../../powerquery-m/text-trim) function to remove spaces at the beginning or end of the text to avoid confusion, since the Power BI engine automatically trims any trailing spaces but not leading spaces.
+Without removing leading or trailing spaces, you might fail to create a relationship because duplicate values are detected or visuals might return unexpected results.
-As a simple example, we loaded data about customers: an *Name* column which contains the name of the customer and a *Index* column that is unique for each entry.
-Notice that the customer name is repeated four times, but each time with different combinations of leading and trailing spaces:
+As a simple example, we loaded data about customers: a *Name* column which contains the name of the customer and an *Index* column that is unique for each entry.
+Notice the customer name is repeated four times, but each time with different combinations of leading and trailing spaces:

 |Row|Leading space|Trailing space|Name (within quotes for clarity)|Index|Text length|
 |---|---|---|---|---|---|